ucdavis/cru-computing/_posts/peaks/2019-01-29-equipment.markdown

   * Attributes are free form text, after you type something, click on the "Search for: ..." below the field to add it as a search item.
   * When searching you can search for both the key and/or value
   * For example, you could have multiple Keys of "PrePurchasing" and Values of the link in PrePurchasing.
 You could search for either.
 Or a Key of Serial Number and the value of the serial number.
+  * If you are searching for both the key and attribute, make sure you click the "search for:..." for each of these values otherwise it will only match the phrase instead of each word.
 * To clear a search item either backspace over it or click on the small "x" next to the search term
 * Any column with an input field over it can be search for what is in that column.